tng-coop/CmsWorkflow/docs/API.md

 returned by `GET /content-types`.

 ### `POST /content`
 Create a new content item.
 The body must include a `type` field with one of the supported values as well as `created_by`, `created_at` and `timestamps`.
-Regardless of any provided value, newly created items are stored in the `Draft` state.
+Regardless of any provided value, newly created items start unpublished.

 ### `GET /content/<uuid>`
 Retrieve a stored content item.